gdbroman/broman.blog/_posts/2020/2020-11-24-take-the-call.md

 And it'll probably keep calling - but why bet on it?

-Either way, the first couple of calls tend to be the biggest.
+Either way, the first couple of ones tend to be the biggest.

-You’ll always look back on that first one: Don’t waste it.
+You’ll always look back on that first call: Don’t waste it.